Mjvolk3/torchcell/notes/src.torchcell.datasets.protT5.md

 id: vtnlvfypudrp5102nrrmgk3
 title: protT5
 desc: ''
-updated: 1697576855434
+updated: 1697584045043
 created: 1697574717834
 ---
 ## Embed all Proteins Can Like 0 Non Expressed Protein

-Instead of computing multiple different embedding datasets where the there are 0's for `'dubious'` or `'uncharacterized'` proteins and embedding vectors for `'verified'` proteins.
-We compute all embeddings, and leave the down selection to pipeline design.
-This allows us to only compute one set of embeddings.
+Instead of computing multiple different embedding datasets where the there are 0's for `'dubious'` or `'uncharacterized'` proteins and embedding vectors for `'verified'` proteins. ~~We compute all embeddings, and leave the down selection to pipeline design.
+This allows us to only compute one set of embeddings.~~ I changed my mind.
+This adds to much overhead into the modeling side of things.
+This really should belong to datasets.
+In the future we can make `no_dubious` the default, as it probably should be, and we can just call this dataset `ProtT5`.

 ## Protein_Data vs Dna_Windows